cppchriscpp/fortune-cookie/README.md

 may want to set the `DATA_DIR` environment variable to a directory you link with a persistent volume, so that the pods share the data.
 It doesn't use much space; 25Mb should cover it.

+If you opt to do this, symlink the `web/assets/data` directory to your volume. _Also please note anything that you put into the data directory will be publicly acessible!_

-It also is compatible with being deployed to ARM devices thanks to the images provided by `Resin.io`
+It also is compatible with being deployed to ARM devices thanks to the images provided by Resin.io.

 ## Software/etc used